jeffdubo/bicycle-collisions/README.md

     ![processing_sourceTrafficCrashesCSV.png](images/processing_sourceTrafficCrashesCSV.png)

 2. The **dataTrafficCrashes** query was created directly referencing the above query.
-The data was then filtered to remove rows with null values and crashes not involving bicycles.
+The data was then filtered (removing rows with null values, crashes not involving bicycle and duplicates) and column values were replaced for clarity and simplicity.

     ![processing_dataTrafficCrashes.png](images/processing_dataTrafficCrashes.png)

 3. The **dimCollisionType** query was created referencing the **dataTrafficCrashes** query to get a list of the unique collision types and create a primary key column.
+Similar queries were created for lists of the unique collision severities, neighborhoods, parties involved in the collisions, parties at fault and vehicle code violations.

     ![processing_dimCollisionType.png](images/processing_dimCollisionType.png)

-4. Similar queries were created for lists of the unique collision severities, neighborhoods, parties involved in the collisions, parties at fault and vehicle code violations.

-5. The **factCollisions** query was created referencing the **dataTrafficCrashes** query to merge all of list queries and replace text values with their primary key to optimize the data and minimize the project's storage size.
+4. The **factCollisions** query was created referencing the **dataTrafficCrashes** query to merge all of the list queries and replace text values with their primary keys to optimize the data and minimize the project's storage size.

     ![processing_factCollisions.png](images/processing_factCollisions.png)